 At the Inn we think about what will enhance the comfort of our guests and enrich your visit.
 Recently we have added some cool (well we think so) antique rugs on each side of the beds in the Colter and Louie.
 A couple new chairs in the Warren.
 We’ve also put a few phone chargers on top of the book/dvd case in the front hall in case you have forgotten yours.
 If you have begun a book and haven’t finished, feel free to take it back home with you; not much worse than reading interruptus.
-Anita and I are voracious readers so we won’t run out You’ll likely notice a Tesla charging station by the front steps for our guests; an addition that has already served several guests.
+Anita and I are voracious readers so we won’t run out You’ll likely notice a Tesla charging station by the front steps for our guests; an addition that has already served several guests and exclusively for our guests.
 We do not have the space for an electric car charger.

-Bisbee is a walking town and Fall is a good time to explore our many-faceted little city.
+Bisbee is a walking town and spring is a good time to explore our many-faceted little city.
 We’ve added a pair of trekking poles for your use (in the entry hall), surprisingly useful if you haven’t tried them.
 In addition to wandering around the downtown, there are many trails to walk, just go to the end of one of the canyons and you’ll find one.
 Can’t get lost if you go up, you’ll come down in Bisbee somewhere.
 If your preference is to stay on a main drag, just turn right out of the Inn and continue up Tombstone Canyon, the former mule trail, 2 miles to the top of the divide.
 A lovely view as houses built on the sides of the canyon are slowly revealed during your walk up.
 For a more encompassing view, turn left out of the Inn and go one block to the stairway beside Finders Keepers antique store.
 Go up the stairway, one of the nine on the Bisbee 1000 stair climb, continue up a second stairway, stop a bit and check out the very cool stone garden on the right, and continue up a third stairway to High Road.(About 200 stairs altogether) Walk to the end of High Road and you will see that Bisbee is built into the juncture of two canyons; on the left is Brewery Gulch/Zacatecas Canyon and on the right is Tombstone Canyon.
 As you look into the distance you are looking at Mexico.
 Truly spectacular views.
 If you would like a birds-eye view of Old Bisbee, continue up past the right side of the house behind you and you will find city trail.
 Go left and you will be walking above the housing line looking into the canyon.
 It’s about a mile and a half, a hike not a walk.
 Go down any one of several side trails and emerge on Tombstone Canyon.
 Go downhill to the Inn.

 The second Saturday of every month is Bisbee after 5 Art Walk.
 Join us for the latest in gallery openings and exposure to some of the best artists in Arizona.
 Every weekend there is live music in four or five venues in town.
-Many events coming in the next couple of months go to destinationbisbee.com for details.
+Many events are coming in the next couple of months, go to destinationbisbee.com for details.